-An example: At the height of his...erm evil, Zyn apparently has taken to stealing from the Muggles, injuring them, setting fire/blowing things up, and psychologically breaking various Muggles into being his lackeys.
+Angst?
+What Angst?: People tend to underreact to a lot of things.
+For example, at the height of his...erm, evil, Zyn apparently has taken to stealing from the Muggles, injuring them, setting fire/blowing things up, and psychologically breaking various Muggles into being his lackeys.
 The author even calls him a "terrorist".
 The rest of the Muggles act like he's a standard rebellious teenager, shaking their heads and referring to his behavior as "naughty pranks".

 Anvilicious: According to the prologue, the nuclear wars could ultimately be traced back to the abuse of eminent domain laws...which, according to the author, are inherently evil anyway.

-Author's Saving Throw: There's a revised version that drops the discussion of eminent domain and the "piercing screams for help" line, among others.
+Author's Saving Throw: In the 2001 printing run , the discussion of eminent domain and the "piercing screams for help" line are dropped, among other things.
 Sadly, only the prologue appears to have gotten any attention.

 Designated Villain: The book makes every effort to make readers believe that Zyn is a horrible person, even calling him and his followers "terrorists" at one point.
-The only things we actually see him do on screen is act ridiculously nasty towards his followers and plan to move to an island.
+The only things we actually know him do is act ridiculously nasty towards his followers and plan to move to an island.

 Esoteric Happy Ending: Rah is saved and the Muggles are happy again...except that Zyn is still trapped in a cave with his starving Nevils and would not go out, still fearing the Shadow Monsters.

 Padding: Lots of it, but two examples are especially bad standouts: